tteejj/_CLASSY/modules/tui-engine-v2.txt

             try { $script:TuiState.CancellationTokenSource.Dispose() } catch { }
         }

-        # Clean up background jobs
         if (Get-Command -Name "Stop-AllTuiAsyncJobs" -ErrorAction SilentlyContinue) {
             try { Stop-AllTuiAsyncJobs } catch { }
         }

         Cleanup-EventHandlers

-        # Only try to reset the console if we are in an interactive session
         if (-not $env:CI -and -not $PSScriptRoot) {
             try {
                 if ([System.Environment]::UserInteractive) {